hutbindada/script-server-rubify/README.md

 HOW TO USE

 In your server:
-  - Switch to root user 'sudo -i'
+  - Not use root user
   - git clone https://github.com/hutbindada/script-server-rubify.git
   - cd script-server-rubify
+  - Change something in recipes/essentials
-  - 1 ./install essentials
+  - 1 ./install security
-  - 2 ./install security
+  - 2 ./install essentials

 Please check the recipes content first, conf function might need to be changed